FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 ### A Brief Summary of Network Protocols: Socket To 'Em
 In the world of networked systems, there are two major protocols for communication: [HTTP](https://en.wikipedia.org/wiki/HTTP) and [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
 You are undoubtedly already familiar with the first, even if you have no engineering background!

-With <span class="highlight">HTTP</span>, the client makes a <span class="highlight">single request</span> to an address, and then waits to receive a <span class="highlight">single response</span> from the server.
+With **HTTP**, the client makes a **single request** to an address, and then waits to receive a **single response** from the server.
 Great for transactional behavior, like asking for a web page!

-Meanwhile, with <span class="highlight">WebSockets</span>, the client makes a <span class="highlight">single request</span> to an address, and then maintains a <span class="highlight">persistent connection</span> to the server.
-This, in turn, <span class="highlight">allows the server to push information back to the client whenever</span>, without needing to be asked for it first.
+Meanwhile, with **WebSockets**, the client makes a **single request** to an address, and then maintains a **persistent connection** to the server.
+This, in turn, **allows the server to push information back to the client whenever**, without needing to be asked for it first.

 So, if you wanted to get notified every time a specific channel on the mega-giant streaming platform YouTube went live, which protocol do you think you'd want to use?
 WebSocket, right?
 Connect to the YouTube API server, provide it with a little information about what you're looking for, and then every time your channel went live, the server could proactively push a message to your client.
 Seems efficient and straightforward!

-Wrong! <span class="highlight">YouTube doesn't have a WebSocket API</span>.
+Wrong! **YouTube doesn't have a WebSocket API**.
 That would be too easy, too logical.
 Twitch does (called "[EventSub](https://dev.twitch.tv/docs/eventsub/)").
 But YouTube does not.

-Okay, so if we can't get the server to reach out to us every time it has new information to share, and if we want up-to-the-second status updates, then we have to do <span class="highlight">HTTP Polling</span>, which refers to the technique of <span class="highlight">making an HTTP request repeatedly at a high frequency</span>, continually checking to <span class="highlight">see if the response has changed</span>.
+Okay, so if we can't get the server to reach out to us every time it has new information to share, and if we want up-to-the-second status updates, then we have to do **HTTP Polling**, which refers to the technique of **making an HTTP request repeatedly at a high frequency**, continually checking to **see if the response has changed**.
 This results in a lot of network traffic, most of which is effectively garbage.
 For example, if you polled an HTTP address every second of the day, that would be 86,400 requests, of which only one is likely to yield a response that you care about (the response which changed from "not live" to "live").

 But, whatever, fine.
 We don't have a choice.
 If YouTube won't give us a WebSocket to connect to, surely they understand that this is the only alternative, and are therefore okay with us hitting their HTTP API with such volume.

 ### Working Within Arbitrary Constraints: Fish Outta Quota
 Wrong again!
 The YouTube API (and all Google APIs) have famously stingy [quotas](https://developers.google.com/youtube/v3/guides/quota_and_compliance_audits).
-By default, <span class="highlight">applications are allotted 10,000 Quota Units per day</span>.
+By default, **applications are allotted 10,000 Quota Units per day**.
 The `videos/list` request, which, as the name suggests, can give us back status information about a list of videos, costs 1 Quota Unit.
-As established earlier, <span class="highlight">one request per second would come out to 86,400 requests per day</span>, way above our quota.
+As established earlier, **one request per second would come out to 86,400 requests per day**, way above our quota.
 We can scale it back to one request per 10 seconds, bringing the total back down to 8,640 requests per day, and back below the quota.

 Great!
 Now, what do we need to provide the `videos/list` request to get the information we need from it?
 Well, that would be a list of Video IDs.
 Not Channel IDs.
 Video IDs.
 So, how do we get a list of every Video ID that a channel has scheduled?
 Why, use the `channels/list` request, which also has a cost of 1 Quota Unit.
 And to be sure we pick up new Video IDs as soon as they're scheduled (for, say, guerrilla/unplanned streams), we would need to poll that address.
 Another 8,640 Quota Units spent, and suddenly we're back above our daily quota.
 Uh oh!